actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Guards API

 Implementors of routing guards will need to use the modified interface of the `Guard` trait.
-The API provided is more flexible than before.
+The API is more flexible than before.
 See [guard module docs](https://docs.rs/actix-web/4/actix_web/guard/struct.GuardContext.html) for more details.

 ```diff
   struct MethodGuard(HttpMethod);